Spoon (band)

-Spoon is an American rock band from Austin, Texas, consisting of members Britt Daniel (vocals, guitar), Jim Eno (drums), Alex Fischel (keyboards, guitar), Gerardo Larios (guitar, keyboards) and Ben Trokan (bass, keyboards).
+Spoon is an American rock band from Austin, Texas, consisting of members Britt Daniel (vocals, guitar), Jim Eno (drums), Alex Fischel (keyboards, guitar), and Ben Trokan (bass, keyboards).
 The band was formed in Austin in October 1993 by Daniel and Eno.
 Critics have described the band's musical style as rock and roll, post-punk, and art rock.

 Spoon released their debut studio album, Telephono, in 1996 through Matador Records.
 Their next full-length album, A Series of Sneaks, was released in 1998 through Elektra Records.
 The band subsequently signed with Merge Records, where Spoon achieved greater commercial and critical prominence with the albums Girls Can Tell (2001), Kill the Moonlight (2002), Gimme Fiction (2005), Ga Ga Ga Ga Ga (2007), and Transference (2010).
 They signed with Loma Vista Recordings and ANTI- for the release of They Want My Soul (2014).
-The band later returned to Matador to release their ninth album Hot Thoughts (2017), and tenth album Lucifer on the Sofa (2022).
+The band later returned to Matador to release their ninth and tenth albums, Hot Thoughts (2017) and Lucifer on the Sofa (2022).

 History

 1993–1997: Early years

 The band was formed in late 1993 by lead singer and guitarist Britt Daniel and drummer Jim Eno, after the two met as members of the Alien Beats.
-The name Spoon was chosen to honor the 1970s German krautrock band Can, whose hit song "Spoon" was the theme song to the 1985 movie Jagged Edge (Das Messer) in the United States.
+The name Spoon was chosen to honor the 1970s German krautrock band Can, whose hit song "Spoon" was the theme song to the 1985 movie Jagged Edge in the United States.

-Spoon's first recording was the vinyl release of the EP Nefarious in May 1994.
+Spoon's first recording was the EP Nefarious, released on vinyl in May 1994.
 In 1995, the band signed with Matador Records, and Spoon released its first full-length LP Telephono in 1996.
 The album was met with mixed reviews, with critics comparing their sound to Pavement, Pixies and Wire.
 But comparisons aside, Telephono showed signs of a band slipping free of its influences, mixing post-punk with a blend of pop.

 Less than a year later, Spoon released its second EP, Soft Effects, which served as a transition to their more distinctive, honed sound.
 Unlike its predecessors, Soft Effects was less noisy and brash, showcasing a more sophisticated, minimalist approach.

 In late 1996, Spoon was playing a gig at the Argo in Denton, Texas, with Ed Cooper and local band Maxine's Radiator, which featured Joshua Zarbo on bass.
 Zarbo was invited to audition for Daniel and Eno in 1997, and subsequently became the band's full-time bassist until his permanent departure in 2006.